British Junior champions The Wight Jewels, pictured in Gothenburg at the Junior World Challenge Cup 2010, where they placed 19th

 Head coach Terri Smith (nee Fleming) was named lady coach of the year for 2007 at the IW Sports Achievement Awards.

 The Wight Diamonds: British Novice Champions 2008.
-The Diamonds went on to form the Wight Jewels, who won the British Junior title in 2009 and 2010.
+The Diamonds went on to form the Wight Jewels, who won the British Junior title in the 2008/9, 2009/10, 2010/11 and 2011/12 seasons.